Scammers often target people affected by natural disasters, as well as those looking to support recovery efforts

 Bank impersonators may demand payments or personal details in return for providing support services

-They may also see the chaos of a natural disaster as a chance to roll out their traditional method – claiming your money is at risk and urging you to move it to an account they control.
+They may also see the chaos of a disaster as a chance to roll out their traditional method – claiming your money is at risk and urging you to move it to an account they control.

-How to avoid bank impersonation scams
+How to avoid finance impersonation scams

 1. Watch out for sudden contact